Fitness to Practise - Information for Registrants

 What happens if the Committee upholds the complaint?

-If the Committee of Inquiry finds that the complaint has been proven, Council will provide the report from the Committee of Inquiry to the Registration Board.
-The Registration Board may recommend that one or more of the sanctions listed below are imposed.
+Council will consider the report of the Committee of Inquiry.
+If the Committee of Inquiry finds that the complaint has been proven, the Council will decide on the sanction to be imposed.
+Council may direct the Registration Board to impose one or more than one of the following disciplinary sanctions:

 a.
 Admonishment or censure

 b.
 Attachment of conditions to the registrant's registration, including restrictions on the practice of the designated profession by the registrant

 c.
 Suspension of the registrant's registration for a specified period